 In the past some people were taking advantage of the power a Master Looter has.
 We see that many of you consider this to be a major issue.
 Therefore we have updated our rules accordingly.

 In situations where a clear looting agreement was made, and that agreement was not adhered to, we may investigate a possible scam and take action based on what can be verified.
 These are very specific agreements though and proper proof that an agreement has been made in the beginning of a raid needs to be provided together with the actual breach of that agreement.
 (If loot rules were stated at the beginning but new player(s) join afterwards, it is the raid leaders responsibility to make sure the new player(s) know and understand the loot rules before a boss gets pulled.)

 Please note that although we are happy to assist you if you fall victim to a scam, it is always easier to prevent such a situation from ever occurring.
-Every time you join a raid group you are agreeing to the rules that are set up by the Raid Leader/Master Looter and it is your responsibility to ask & confirm what they are.
+Every time you join a raid group you are agreeing to the rules that are set up by the Raid Leader/Master Looter and it is in your best interest to ask & confirm what they are.

-Nevertheless, if you do get into a situation where the Master Looter disregards the previous agreements that have been made, you can report it to us by using the #player-reports channel on our Discord (add a description of what was happening + all necessary proof).
+Nevertheless, if you do get into a situation where the Master Looter disregards the previous agreements that have been made, you can report it to us by using the #ticket-submit channel on our Discord (add a description of what was happening + all necessary proof).

 We will be able to investigate the issue and take appropriate action should a scam have occurred; please note that restorations are not guaranteed, and indeed in the majority of cases we won’t be able to perform any further loot distribution or reassignment, but all reports will be dealt with.

 Standard Loot rules

 If the raid leader/master looter doesn’t state specific loot rules, the following rules will apply: